Viruses are not organisms

 Did you know that viruses are not organisms?
 I have to define what an organism is in the first place.
 The super-simple definition of an organism is a self-replicating object consisting of a cell (cells), while viruses don’t have a cell structure and can’t self replicate.
 In other words, viruses can be said to be a good counter-example to organisms.
 As I’ve been writing in a knowing manner, I learned it only after the COVID pandemic started, to tell the truth.
 By the way, the above definition of an organism is just my personal interpretation, though.
 The point I try to make here is it seems much more difficult to define an organism than we imagine.

-Now, can you guess how this story is related to the title of this article?
-When I learned this surprising fact, some counter-example came up in my mind.
-Opposite to viruses, something that is never thought to be but behaves like an organism.
-It’s an organization, a group of people.
-As some of you may have already noticed, it is especially about a “teal organization” proposed by Frederic Laloux.
+Now, can you guess how this story is related to the title of this article: Worker Ant Theory?
+Hold on a little longer.
+When I learned this surprising fact (viruses are not organisms), a counter-example came up in my mind.
+Opposite to viruses, something that is never thought to be an organism but behaves like that.
+I think it’s an organization, a group of people.
+As some of you may have already noticed, today’s theme is especially about a “teal organization” proposed by Frederic Laloux.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.